jinisatpathy/HousePrice-Prediction/README.md

 Kaggle have given a dataset and have included all necessary features and wants to have a estimated price of house in Ames, Iowa.

 # Dataset
 The data is given to predict final price of a house in Ames, Iowa.
-It presenta a wide range of features hepful in predicting the price.
+It presents a wide range of features hepful in predicting the price.
 There are two datasets given namely train and test.
-Test dataset have all features but target i.e SalePrice is excluded.
+Test dataset have all features but target i.e. SalePrice is excluded.

 # Data Preprocessing
 Removed suspicious outliers by seeing Target.
-Also, removed some outliesr which had most suspicious features.
+Also, removed some outliers which had many suspicious features.
 Handled Null values differently for different features.

 ## Target
 ![Target](https://user-images.githubusercontent.com/46856195/83021979-2cff5880-a06e-11ea-9585-3934fd979353.png)